 If your question is not answered in the list below, email [email protected].

 Scanning a repository that utilizes Java and one of its build or package managers requires the ability to build the code within the environment in which you scan the project.
-This ability includes the following requirements based on the various build and package managers:
+This ability includes these requirements based on the various build and package managers.

 See the documentation on agent-based scanning issues for details on issues.